 I literally couldn’t picture a world where I didn’t put a big glug of half and half in my coffee each morning or eat a bowl of chili without a dollop of sour cream.
 I’d tried all the plant-based alternatives in the supermarket, and, quite honestly, hated them all.
 I had decided that I was just going to have to be mostly dairy-free, except for my daily half and half and occasional sour cream.
 Life is too short to drink my coffee black.

+Since I discovered cashew cream, I’ve turned cashews into sour cream (yup, it works!), ice cream (so gloriously buttery!), creamy salad dressings (best. ranch. ever.), queso (so spicy and yum!), alfredo sauce (much easier than making a bechamel sauce), and so many other things I’ve lost count.
 Now, cashew cream is not a new idea and anyone who frequents any plant-based blogs, websites, or restaurants will probably know all about it.
 For some reason though, it hasn’t really entered the mainstream healthy eating community.
 We’re changing that today.

 Trust me, this life-changing magic shouldn’t be exclusive to the plant-based and vegan communities.
 EVERYONE needs to make cashew cream.
 Omnivore or herbivore, you can use it and love it.
 And I’m going to show you exactly how.